Common Word Trademarks: Onesies

 Popular and Practical

-How did this simple garment become so popular that its name is practically a generic term for these bodysuits?
+How did this simple garment become so popular that its name is often mistakenly used as a generic term for these bodysuits?

 History of One-Piece Suits